 - Brushing the rolls with melted butter adds wonderful flavor - don't skip it!

-Can you pre-make these rolls ahead of the holidays?
+Can you pre-make dinner rolls ahead of time?

 I've done a few freezer tests, and I find that freezing-then-baking doesn't work well.
 The best option: make the rolls fresh.
 But, if that isn't an option for you, and you know you're baking to freeze them, this is what I recommend: